TOUATI-MOHAMED/Python/README.md

-it's just a notebook for strings manipualation
+it's just a simple course on python programming language, feel free to practice my course and learn how python works in action !